ActianCorp/integration-platform-docs/docs/integration-manager/configurations/serialized-job-queues.md

 * A configuration is scheduled to run every 15 minutes but occasionally takes longer and overlaps.

 In these scenarios, you can protect your data without complex integration logic by using a Serialized Job Queue.

+## Prerequisites

+DataCloud subscribers must have access to Serialized Job Queues out-of-box without additional configuration.

+On-premise and VPC deployments of Integration Manager must have the ZooKeeper configuration enabled and connected.
+For more information, see [ZooKeeper](../admin/server-administration/setup-zookeeper.md).

 ## Configuring a Serialized Job Queue